 Jurors for The National K-12 Ceramic Exhibition are selected from the top rank of American ceramic artists and their decisions are final.
 Teachers from around the nation submit images of student ceramic work to the juror.
 Winning students are selected and have their work shipped to the host city for the exhibition.
 A beautiful poster, catalog, and CD are produced each year with the names and work of the winning students.
 All winning students and their teacher receive a poster and catalog.
 Scholarships and awards are also presented to many of the winners.

-2013 marks the 16th anniversary of the K12 Exhibition.
+Each year since inception this national exhibition has improved in quality and the number of students involved.
 Created in 1998 by Leah Schlief, the exhibition has become one of the most attended venues at the annual conference.
 In 2001, Dr. Bob Feder organized a group of Founding Members and K-12 teachers, to permanently support the exhibition.
 In 2002 in Kansas City, they became The National K-12 Ceramic Exhibition Foundation, Inc. This Federally recognized 501 c(3) non-profit foundation now supports the exhibition, organizes scholarships and ceramic teacher education opportunities.